 Boiling: NSW Health recommends bringing water to a rolling boil for one minute.
 This method will kill all major waterborne bacterial pathogens and protozoa and is effective at removing viral pathogens such as the hepatitis A virus, which is fairly heat resistant.

-Filtering: We recommend a reverse osmosis water filter.
-This is the most effective type of filter, capable of removing most major bacteria, protozoa and viruses from your water supply.
+Filtering: Note: Home water filters can actually increase the health risk if not maintained.
+NSW Health recommends that you do not install a filter if you are not able to ensure it is regularly cleaned and maintained.
+If you do choose to install a filter then a reverse osmosis is an effective type, capable of removing most major bacteria, protozoa and viruses from your water supply.
 It can also remove or reduce common chemical contaminants.
 Ensure the filtration system carries the WaterMark or Plumbing Safety Type Test Mark and complies with at least one of the following standards: ANSI/NSF Standard 53 or AS/NZS4348.
 All filter types require regular cleaning and maintenance.

 UV treatment: This method is very effective against most bacteria, viruses and protozoa.
 Importantly, UV systems are only effective when the water is clear and free of particles, so pre-filtration is required.
 Unlike a reverse osmosis filter, UV treatment will not remove or reduce chemicals from your water supply.
 Ensure all UV systems carry the WaterMark or Plumbing Safety Type Test Mark and meet at least one of the following standards, ANSI/NSF Standard 55 Class A systems (40 mJ/cm2), AS/NZS 3497 or AS/NZS 4348.